connorsadler/go-utils/cfshttplogging/README.md

 2. The module always logs to stdout - a future enhancement could be to provide a way to log to a different destination, with stdout as the default.

-3. Outbound headers have not been done yet - see TODO marker in code
+3. Outbound headers are now logged